 Okay, so now you’re probably scratching your head, and you’re like, “But Andrea, if you have this awesome product, why aren’t you just going wild with all the freelance writing content, so you can promote your ebook?”

-And honestly, I’ve considered doing that, and I will be doing it part time, because I think there’s a lot of value in my ebook for anyone who is hoping to make freelance writing into a career.
+And honestly, I’ve considered doing that.
+In fact, I will be doing it part time, because I think there’s a lot of value in my ebook for anyone hoping to make freelance writing into a career.

-But here’s the deal on that: when I started treating this blog strictly as a business, it felt so overwhelming.
+But here’s the deal: when I started strictly blogging as a business, it felt so overwhelming.

 Create an opt-in freebie, post on this one particular topic to establish your expertise, email your newsletter subscribers, come up with your mission statement, promote your posts in FB groups, and God forbid I don’t have my Tailwind queue full!